hypo69/hypo/docs/raw_rst_from_gemini/utils/__init__.md

 import warnings
 from pathlib import Path
-from packaging.version import Version from .version import (
+from packaging.version import Version from .version import __version__, __doc__, __details__
-    __version__,
-    __doc__,
-    __details__
-)
-from src import gs

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
-    """!
+    """
-    Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.
+    Finds the root directory of the project.

+    Starts from the current file's directory and searches upwards for directories containing any of the specified marker files.

     Args:
-        marker_files (tuple): Filenames or directory names to identify the project root.
+        marker_files: A tuple of filenames or directory names to identify the project root.

     Returns:
-        Path: Path to the root directory if found, otherwise the directory where the script is located.
+        Path: The path to the project root directory.
+Returns the directory containing the current file if no project root is found.
     """
     current_path = Path(__file__).resolve().parent
     for parent in [current_path] + list(current_path.parents):